MystenLabs/ed25519-unsafe-libs/README.md

 # ed25519-unsafe-libs
-List of unsafe ed25519 signature libraries that allow a public api where secret and public key can be provided independently as signing function inputs.
+List of potentially unsafe ed25519 signature libraries that allow a public api where secret and public key can be provided independently as signing function inputs.
 Misuse of these public apis can result to private key exposure.

 All of the libraries in our analysis are enlisted in [IANIX :: Things that use Ed25519](https://ianix.com/pub/ed25519-deployment.html).